Welcome to this week's behind-the-scenes post. Today's is about one of the most amorphous game design concepts: variety.

 ---------------------------------

-As you may have noticed, many of the kinds of variety in the game depend on the Encounter cards and Itinerary Tokens, two things that didn't exist in the 1st Edition.
+As you may have noticed, many of the kinds of variety in Trekking the World 2nd Edition depend on Encounter cards and Itinerary Tokens, two things that didn't exist in the 1st Edition.
 We hope players will experience this as improvement in multiple kinds of variety.

 It'll be interesting to revisit this later to see if that's true.